Jonathan Goldstein (businessman): Guggenheim, Ronson and Heron

-Cain International
+Cain

 In 2014, Goldstein co-founded Cain Hoy Enterprises with two other Guggenheim Partners alumni, Henry Silverman and Eldridge Industries chair Todd Boehly, with minority backing from Guggenheim Partners.
 The firm rebranded to Cain International in 2017 and, by 2023, had over $16 billion in assets under management across Europe and the United States.
 The firm has invested in real estate throughout the United Kingdom, Europe and the United States.
 Its first European real estate investment fund raised over €324 million.

 The company is an investor in hospitality brands such as Aman Group, Delano and the Beverly Hilton.
 The company is developing One Beverly Hills, a 17.5-acre site that will include the Beverly Hilton, the Waldorf Astoria and a planned Aman Hotel, Residences & Club.
 Once completed, a pair of One Beverly Hills' residential towers will be the tallest buildings in Beverly Hills.
 Cain also invested in the renovation of the Crown Building and construction of the Aman New York hotel on its upper floors.

 Cain has invested heavily in South Florida real estate, constructing high rise towers in Miami like the Missoni Baia, 830 Brickell and renovating the Delano Hotel.
 It has also provided loans to real estate firms such as Related Group, Alta Developers, Sumaida + Khurana, and Bizzi + Bilgili for the development of Miami real estate.
 The company has also acquired the Prezzo restaurant chain and has invested in brands such as Swinger's mini golf chain.

-Cain purchased Firethorn Trust's UK logistics portfolio for £550 million in 2022, receiving £420 million in financing from Blackstone Inc to develop it.
+Cain purchased Firethorn Trust's UK logistics portfolio for £550 million in 2022, receiving £420 million in financing from Blackstone to develop it.

 Cain is developing a mixed-use development at The Stage, Shoreditch which will include commercial space, and a Museum of Shakespeare made in collaboration with the Museum of London Archaeology and Historic England.
 In 2022, Cain loaned £261.5 million to Shinfield Studios for the construction of a 1 million sq. ft. production facility near Reading, Berkshire.

 Between 2022 and 2023, the company formed partnerships to develop student housing in London, Portsmouth, Liverpool, Manchester, Nottingham, Birmingham, Leeds and York.

 As of 2023, the company had originated over $8 billion in global debt following the acquisition of $1.2 billion in construction loans from PacWest Bancorp.

 Chelsea

-In 2022, Goldstein was part of a consortium of buyers who acquired Chelsea F.C. from billionaire Roman Abramovich.
+In 2022, Goldstein was part of a consortium of buyers who acquired Chelsea from billionaire Roman Abramovich.
 The deal was finalized on May 30, 2022, and Goldstein became a director of Chelsea.
 In October 2022, Goldstein stated that Chelsea's ownership were looking to maximize the team's potential, and were in the early stages of planning to redevelop Stamford Bridge.